tytydraco/yessleep/out/My_son_was_kidnapped_this_morning_I_know_exactly_what_took_him_but_if_I_call_911_the_police_will_blame_me_I_cant_go_through_that_again.md

 *I looked back at the hole and the hand, and I tapped it with the tip of my shovel.
 It creaked opened, strange and delicate, like a Venus flytrap.*

 *There was a black, glassy shell about the size of a baseball in its palm, covered in spirals and other markings I didn’t recognize.
 I picked it up and brought it close to my face.
-It smelled like metallic, but also like sea-salt* **(5)***.
+It smelled metallic, but also like sea-salt* **(5)***.
 I put the mouth of the shell up to my ear to see if I could hear the ocean, but I couldn’t.*

 *Instead, I could hear someone whispering.
 I couldn’t understand what they were saying, but that didn’t seem to matter.
 I loved listening anyway.*